 - This prompts another overwrite query if it has to all the folders (Default, Sam, Safety, Utility, and Program) or not with a “(Y/N/All) query.

-- Now type the command “A” for All and click on “Enter“.
-It copies every one of the mandatory documents and you only have to restart your device now to start as normal.
+- Now type “A” for All and click “Enter“.
+It copies every one of the mandatory documents, and you only have to restart your device now to start as normal.

 Method 3: Reinstall Windows On Your PC

-If you are seeing the error message “Total Identified Windows Installations 0” on your computer, you may need to reinstall Windows 11 to fix the problem.
-This error can be caused by a variety of issues, including corrupted system files, registry errors, or malware infections.
+If you see the error message “Total Identified Windows Installations 0” on your computer, you may need to reinstall Windows 11 to fix the problem.
+Various issues, including corrupted system files, registry errors, or malware infections, can cause this error.

 Reinstalling Windows 11 can help to fix these issues and restore your computer to its previous state.
-Be sure to back up your important files before beginning the reinstallation process, as they will be erased during the installation.
+Be sure to back up your important files before reinstallation, as they will be erased during the installation.

 To reinstall Windows 11, you will need to follow these steps:

-- Now enter the activation key in the available window and select “Next.”
-Now make a choice for your system from the list available and decide on “Next” to complete the installation procedure.
+- Enter the activation key in the available window and select “Next.”
+Now choose your system from the list available and decide on “Next” to complete the installation procedure.